martenc/twitter-scraper-node/README.md

 Setup Mongo (e.g. mongolabs or locally)

-Create your twitter app and create your own oath.js file, then configure your keys as shown below (all facebook stuff has been excluded or commented out)
+Create your twitter app and create your own oath.js and database.js file, then configure your keys as shown below (all facebook stuff has been excluded or commented out)

 # Twitter stream